kevinclement/SimpleArmory/README.md

 ## Dev Tasks

 - `npm run build` Creates a production build of the site
-- `npm run start` Serves an already-built site
+- `npm run preview` Locally serves an already-built site
-- `npm run adapt` Prepares the production build for deployment to netlify

 To test for missing icons you can do a `showall=true` from the url.
 - [Achievements - Quests](http://localhost:3000/?showall=true#/us/proudmoore/marko/achievements/quests)